punyhumangames/ArcPluginsDocumentation/docs/simpletutorial.md

     }
 ```

+!!! note
-Note: This setup, with the `static FName InventoryComponentName` and `SetDefaultSubobjectClass` allows you to have a bit of a heirarchy for your character classes.
+ This setup, with the `static FName InventoryComponentName` and `SetDefaultSubobjectClass` allows you to have a bit of a heirarchy for your character classes.
 For example, you can have a base class that uses a basic inventory component and a 'PlayerCharacter' subclass that has an Active inventory component.
 It is up to you if you want to go this route.

 Next, create a new Blueprint Class that is a child of `AYourCharacter`, named BP_YourCharacter.
 Verify that you have an Inventory Component on your character.